bartdorsey/developer-setup-guide/windows/windows-terminal-setup.md

 While WSL includes an Ubuntu terminal, it is not very user friendly when it comes to copy and pasting stuff into the terminal.
 Luckily for us Microsoft has a new Windows Terminal app that is much nicer to use.
 It also supports both Powershell and WSL.

-You can simply [download and install] it from the Microsoft Store.
+You can simply download and install [Windows Terminal] from the Microsoft Store.

 Then search for it in your Windows start menu, and pin it to your task bar, we will be using it a lot.